 This blog post is part of a series from RMI’s Business Renewables Center (BRC), which streamlines and accelerates corporate purchasing of off-site, large-scale renewable energy.
-Renewables are on the rise in the U.S., with wind and solar representing the fastest growing energy technologies—even outpacing new natural gas capacity development in…
+Over the past four years, corporate America has emerged as a powerful champion of renewable energy.
+While many companies have installed on-site generation such as rooftop solar, corporate…

 Stephen works with the Communities, Industry and Electricity practices at RMI.
 He is particularly interested in developing and advancing new business models that enable all parties to understand and capture the value of distributed resources, large-scale renewables, and energy efficiency.
 Since joining RMI in August 2013, Stephen has helped universities design a roadmap to achieve carbon neutrality, studied innovative business models and cost-reduction opportunities for distributed solar, and helped design and launch the Institute’s broader university programs.